City , State

 Lung cancer is a condition in which cancerous cells multiply and spread unchecked, starting in the lungs.
-Lung cancer is most commonly caused by smoking – responsible for as much as 90% of lung cancer deaths.
+Lung cancer is most commonly caused by smoking, which is responsible for as much as 90% of lung cancer deaths.
 It is also the leading cause of cancer-related deaths in the US.
-Specifically, the prevalence of lung cancer among adults is caused in major part by cigarette use and nicotine addiction.
+Specifically, the prevalence of lung cancer among adults is caused in major part by cigarette use and Nicotine addiction.

 Lung cancer affects millions of Americans daily.
-In men, lung cancer, along with prostate, breast and colorectal cancer combine to account for 42% of cancer cases.
-Fortunately, lung cancer death rates have been on the decline, falling “48% from 1990 to 2016, and 23% from 2002 to 2016” among women.
+Lung, prostate, breast, and colorectal cancer combine to account for 42% of cancer cases in men.
+Lung cancer death rates have, fortunately, been on the decline, falling “48% from 1990 to 2016, and 23% from 2002 to 2016” among women.
 Despite this, lung cancer is the leading cause of cancer death for American men and women and the second-most diagnosed cancer.

-Most cases of lung cancer are directly related to nicotine addiction.
-Alone, cigarette smoking is involved in 80% to 90% of American lung cancer-related deaths.
+Most cases of lung cancer are directly related to Nicotine addiction.
+Cigarette smoking is involved in 80% to 90% of American lung cancer-related deaths.
 According to the Centers for Disease Control and Prevention (CDC), individuals “who smoke cigarettes are 15 to 30 times more likely to get lung cancer or die from lung cancer” compared to those who don’t smoke.

-The likelihood of getting lung cancer greatly increases after a few times smoking cigarettes due to the addictive nature of nicotine and the highly toxic poison released into the lungs when smoking cigarettes.
+The likelihood of getting lung cancer greatly increases after a few times smoking cigarettes due to the addictive nature of Nicotine and the highly toxic poison released into the lungs.
 Not only do smokers suffer high risks of lung cancer, they are also at a much higher risk of developing cancers of the:

 Additionally, individuals can get lung cancer from secondhand smoke.
-Statistics inform that 2 of 5 adult non-smokers in the US and 50% of children regularly breathe in toxic smoke from cigarettes.
+Statistics show that 2 out of 5 adult non-smokers in the US and 50% of children regularly breathe in toxic smoke from cigarettes.
 Moreover, 7,300 children and adults die yearly from lung cancer caused by secondhand smoke.

 According to the CDC, cigarettes contain at least 70 known cancer-causing chemicals.

-Another type of addiction that puts individuals at higher risk for lung cancer is an alcohol addiction.
+Another type of addiction that puts individuals at higher risk of lung cancer is alcohol addiction.
 Research shows lung cancer rates are high among those with a concurrent alcohol use disorder (AUD).
-Often, an individual increases their rate of smoking as they consume alcohol; some reserve smoking for times when he or she is drinking under the guise of control and better health.
-Studies reveal that as much as 70% of individuals struggling with alcoholism also smoke at least one pack of cigarettes per day.
+Often, an individual increases their rate of smoking as they consume alcohol; some reserve smoking for times when they are drinking.
+Studies reveal that as much as 70% of individuals struggling with AUD also smoke at least one pack of cigarettes per day.

 Factors like genetics play a major role in the habit of combining alcohol and smoking.
-Studies of twins and adopted children showed that smoking habits can be inherited from parents.
-Too, the risk factors for nicotine addiction increased those for alcoholism and vice versa.
+Studies of twins and adopted children have shown that smoking habits can be inherited from parents.
+Additionally, the risk factors for Nicotine addiction increased those for AUD and vice versa.

-Also, the belief alcohol is better when one is smoking can encourage one to combine both cigarettes and alcohol.
-Individuals who frequent bars for a drink can feel encouraged to pair alcohol with cigarettes due to this belief.
-Social conditions that encourage both can be a factor in the acceptance of smoking and cigarettes.
-Consequently, co-abuse of these substances can significantly increase the likelihood of lung cancer.
+Also, the belief alcohol is better when one is smoking can encourage one to combine cigarettes and alcohol.
+Individuals who frequent bars can feel encouraged to pair alcohol with cigarettes.
+Encouraging social conditions can be a factor in the acceptance of smoking and cigarettes.
+Co-abuse of these substances can significantly increase the likelihood of lung cancer.

-As marijuana’s legal status evolves, research continues to try to answer the question of how damaging smoking it is to the lungs, and whether or not smoking it might cause lung cancer.
-According to the American Lung Association, smoking marijuana can be just as harmful and risky to the lungs as smoke from tobacco or burning wood.
-When a person inhales and holds their breath in (a practice more common to smokers of marijuana than cigarette users), smoke has a longer period of contact with lung cells.
+As Marijuana’s legal status evolves, researchers continue to try to answer the question of how damaging smoking it is to the lungs; whether or not smoking Marijuana causes lung cancer is of major concern.
+According to the American Lung Association, smoking Marijuana can be just as harmful and risky to the lungs as smoking tobacco.
+When a person inhales and holds their breath in (a practice more common in smokers of Marijuana than cigarette smokers), smoke has a longer period of contact with lung cells.
 The resulting tar can cause serious lung damage and even lead to cancer.

-Smoking marijuana can also negatively affect the immune system.
-Smoke clogs cells that filter dust and germs and trigger the production of mucus.
-Moreover, smoking marijuana has been shown to impair the natural functioning of the immune system as a whole.
+Smoking Marijuana can also negatively affect the immune system.
+Smoke clogs cells that filter dust and germs.
+Moreover, smoking Marijuana has been shown to impair the natural functioning of the immune system as a whole.
 These factors leave the lungs more vulnerable to infection and cancer.